catboost/catboost/catboost/node-package/README.md

 > NOTE: The package is still under heavy development and can introduce breaking changes.

-> NOTE: Only Linux platform is supported at the moment.
+> NOTE: Only Linux and Mac OS platforms are supported at the moment.

 ## Usage example